 All USD students are required to have a @sandiego.edu email account.
 The university may conduct official business by sending notices or other information to the student's USD email address.
 It is the student's responsibility to regularly check his or her account and to respond to any notices or information in a timely manner.
 Failure to do so will not be considered a legitimate reason for a policy exception.
-The University's policy is located at http://catalogs.sandiego.edu/undergraduate/academic-regulations/email-accounts/
+The University's policy is located at https://graduate.catalog.sandiego.edu/academics/academicregulations#registration-policies-and-pr ocedures1